 - Understand the Timeline – Providers should familiarize themselves with the standard timeline of audits, from document requests and production to logs with information about internal procedures and work with outside service providers.
 Providers should also develop policies for periodic mock audits, with a focus on keeping a chronological timeline of the “auditor’s” actions so as to fully demonstrate efforts made by all parties.
 Organization and an understanding of time-sensitivity can prepare all employees for working efficiently should a real audit occur.

-Seek Help with ZPIC Audits from Proven Health Care Lawyers
+Seek Help with UPIC Audits from Proven Health Care Lawyers

-Our health care and medical law team at Hendershot, Cannon & Hisey, P.C. leverages years of experience in helping providers and medical business professionals through a range of compliance matters, from drafting contracts and billing policies to developing compliance plans, preparing for and navigating audits and investigations, and defending clients against fraud accusations.
+Our health care and medical law team at Hendershot Cowart P.C. leverages years of experience in helping providers and medical business professionals through a range of compliance matters, from drafting contracts and billing policies to developing compliance plans, preparing for and navigating audits and investigations, and defending clients against fraud accusations.